nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 In particular, this means
   </br> that if you want to keep all existing tags, and add a new one, you should re-type all the tags in the command.
-    * e.g. Suppose the first displayed client already has the tag friend, and you wish to add the tag regular.
+    * e.g. Suppose the first displayed client already has the tag `friend`, and you wish to add the tag `regular`.
 The command is then: </br> `editclient 1 t/friend t/regular`
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `editclient 1 p/91234567 e/jacobtan@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `jaconbtan@example.com` respectively.